 I'm 1 with the proposed optimization.
 I doubt you but hey, add another access to another variable accessed through another spinlock (to get cacheects), and I suspect you can make it happen even e above.

-ite legally is that your new "spin_unlock()" isnot is very little effective ordering between the two ation ind by strong otten locked for speculative reads and sto
+ite legally is that your new "spin\unlock()" isnot is very little effective ordering between the two ation ind by strong otten locked for speculative reads and sto wrt reads etc. So on a Pentiu

 " to the